PawanRamaMali/JS/Introduction to JavaScript/index.md

 * JavaScript can easily communicate over the net to the server where the current page came from.
 But its ability to receive data from other sites/domains is crippled.
 Though possible, it requires explicit agreement (expressed in HTTP headers) from the remote side.
 Once again, that’s a safety limitation.

+Such limits do not exist if JavaScript is used outside of the browser, for example on a server.
+Modern browsers also allow plugin/extensions which may ask for extended permissions

+### What makes JavaScript unique?

+There are at least three great things about JavaScript:

+* Full integration with HTML/CSS.
+* Simple things are done simply.
+* Support by all major browsers and enabled by default.

+JavaScript is the only browser technology that combines these three things.

+That’s what makes JavaScript unique.
+That’s why it’s the most widespread tool for creating browser interfaces.

+That said, JavaScript also allows to create servers, mobile applications, etc.

 ## Syntax: